Turkish War of Independence: Promulgation of the Grand National Assembly

-Clashes at İzmit
+Clashes in İzmit

+The Istanbul government finally found an ally outside of the city walls in Ahmet Anzavur.
+Throughout late 1919 and early 1920 the warlord recruited fellow Circassian bandits, decrying Kemal's nationalists as 'wicked Unionists and freemasons'.

-On 28 April the sultan raised 4,000 soldiers known as the Kuva-yi İnzibatiye (Caliphate Army) to combat the nationalists.
+On 28 April the sultan raised 4,000 soldiers known as the Kuva-yi İnzibatiye (Caliphate Army) to combat the Nationalists.
 Then using money from the Allies, another force about 2,000 strong from non-Muslim inhabitants were initially deployed in İznik.
-The sultan's government sent the forces under the name of the caliphate army to the revolutionaries to arouse counterrevolutionary sympathy.
+The sultan's government sent the forces under the name of the Caliphate Army to the revolutionaries to arouse counterrevolutionary sympathy.
 The British, being skeptical of how formidable these insurgents were, decided to use irregular power to counteract the revolutionaries.
-The nationalist forces were distributed all around Turkey, so many smaller units were dispatched to face them.
+The Nationalist forces were distributed all around Turkey, so many smaller units were dispatched to face them.
 In İzmit there were two battalions of the British army.
 These units were to be used to rout the partisans under the command of Ali Fuat and Refet Pasha.

-Anatolia had many competing forces on its soil: British battalions, nationalist militia (Kuva-yi Milliye), the sultan's army (Kuva-yi İnzibatiye), and Ahmet Anzavur's forces.
+Anatolia had many competing forces on its soil: British troops, Nationalist militia (Kuva-yi Milliye), the sultan's army (Kuva-yi İnzibatiye), and Anzavur's bands.
 On 13 April 1920, an uprising supported by Anzavur against the GNA occurred at Düzce as a direct consequence of the fatwa.
 Within days the rebellion spread to Bolu and Gerede.
 The movement engulfed northwestern Anatolia for about a month.
-On 14 June, Kuva-yi Milliye faced fought a pitched battle near İzmit against the Kuva-yi İnzibatiye, Anzavur's bands, and British units.
-Yet under heavy attack some of the Kuva-yi İnzibatiye deserted and joined the nationalist militia.
-This revealed the sultan did not have the unwavering support of his own men.
+On 14 June, Nationalist militia fought a pitched battle near İzmit against the Kuva-yi İnzibatiye, Anzavur's bands, and British units.
+Yet under heavy attack some of the Kuva-yi İnzibatiye deserted and joined the Nationalist militia.
+Anzavur was not so lucky, as the Nationalists tasked Ethem the Circassian with crushing Anzavur's revolt.
+This revealed the sultan did not have the unwavering support of his own men and allies.
 Meanwhile, the rest of these forces withdrew behind the British lines which held their position.
+For now, Istanbul was out of Ankara's grasp.